 For many families, swimming is a favorite summer pastime and is a great way to cool off on a hot summer day.
-From fatigue to hydration, it is important to take precautions to prevent injury or illness whenever you spend time in the water.
-Family Medicine physician, Dr. Winston Rajendram, MD, shares healthy swimming habits that will help keep you and your family safe while enjoying your time in the water this summer.
+From fatigue to dehydration, it is important to take precautions to prevent injury or illness whenever you spend time in the water.
+Here are some healthy swimming habits that will help keep you and your family safe while enjoying your time in the water this summer.

 General Safety Tips

 - Understand your swimming capability and endurance.

 - Children and adults who are not strong swimmers should always wear a personal floatation device when in or around water.

 - Fatigue can set in quickly, especially in children.
 Take breaks often and aim for a 10 – 15 minute rest every hour.